thechief08/thechief08.github.io/README.md

     <div>
       <h2>About Me</h2>
       <p>
-        I’m a passionate video editor currently working at Bhanzu, Bengaluru.
+        I’m a passionate video editor.
+I currently completed my masters in Journalism and mass communication at central university of Odisha.
         I bring stories to life through seamless transitions, rhythm, and creativity.
         I believe video is the most powerful way to inspire and engage audiences.
       </p>